Kia Telluride

 The Kia Telluride is a mid-size crossover SUV with three-row seating manufactured and marketed by Kia since 2019.
-Positioned above the smaller Sorento, the Telluride was previewed as a concept car in 2016, with the production model debuting in the spring of 2019 as a 2020 model.
+Positioned above the smaller Sorento, the Telluride was previewed as a concept car in 2016, with the production model debuting in early 2019 as a 2020 model.
 It shares components and specifications with its sister model, the Hyundai Palisade, including its engine, transmission, and wheelbase.
 Named after the town of Telluride, Colorado, the Telluride is the largest vehicle Kia has manufactured in the United States.